related links and helpful folks

 Jessie Shiers

-edited the book, and I was extremely lucky to get such a capable and interested editor, who also is a horse woman.
-The book definitely lost the rough edges due to her hours of work on the project, and she is currently editor on another book with me on the topic of collection.
-Jessie has a few books of her own, and she has a website: www.101horsekeepingtips.com.
-There’s even a link on there to go and ask her horse keeping questions if you have any.
+edited Discovering, and I was extremely lucky to get such a capable and interested editor, who also is a horse woman.
+The book definitely lost the rough edges due to her hours of work on the project.
+Jessie has a few books of her own, and she has a website: www.101horsekeepingtips.com